nick8787/StylusTestSelenide/Readme.md

 - 6.In package "utils", in class "Constants" create user data constants.
 - 7.In package "utils", in class "UtilsMethod" create method that reads values from the configuration file.
 - 8.Create configuration file "config.properties" in package "resources".
-- 9.Make popup separated in package "components".
+- 9.Make pop-up separated in package "components".
 - 10.In class "Helper" there is method, which select value from dropdown payment list.
 - 11.In package "dto", in class "AddPersonData", create person data and use it in main test.
 - 12.Create "CreateOrderTest" to run the test.